aimeos/aimeos-docs/src/frontend/html/adapt-price-format.md

 ],
 ```

 This will create a translation for the price types "month" and "kilo" to strings like "99 € / month" or "1.99 € / kg".
 If your shop offers additional languages that visitors can view the web site in, you need to add translations for those languages as well.
-Simply copy the code and exchange the two letter ISO language code ("en") by that language code your web site offers too.
+Simply copy the code and exchange the two letter ISO language code ("en") by that language code your website offers too.